samruddhikhandale/vscs-in-codespaces/README.md

 ### Miscellaneous
 1. Before committing changes, ensure there are no ESLint errors.
 You can run `yarn eslint-fix` to automatically fix any linting errors.
 If you do not fix these errors, it will fail the PR build and block your PR from merging.

-### Issues/Feedback
+## Issues/Feedback

-- Feedback appreciated, create issues on this repo if anything 🤗
+Feedback appreciated, create issues on this repo if you have any questions or run into issues 🤗